 It really is an easy recipe, but taking care between layers is the key to the best finished product!

-It is a good idea to make this dish the night before you plan to serve it in order to give it plenty of time to set up.
+It is a good idea to make pretzel salads the night before you plan to serve them in order to give the jello plenty of time to set up.
 Just put it in the refrigerator until you are ready to serve it.

 Leftovers should also be stored in the refrigerator.
 They are edible for up to a week, but the pretzels will start to get soft after a few days.